Indoor Garden Setup

 4. Use a seedling heat mat or grow lights to provide extra warmth and encourage the germination of young plants.

-5. Invest in an indoor thermometer and humidity gauge to monitor the environment and adjust as needed to achieve the necessary temperature and humidity levels.
+5. Invest in a good quality indoor thermometer and humidity gauge to monitor the environment and adjust as needed to achieve the necessary temperature and humidity levels.

 6. Incorporate mulch into the soil to help retain moisture and create a warmer environment for the plants.